Breaches Can Happen, Even if You Do Everything Right

 The more information you collect, transfer, and save, the more risk you take on.
 Although some data is regulated such as Personal Information (PI), Healthcare information (HIPAA), and Financial Information (GLBA), a public data breach, regardless of the type of data lost, can negatively impact an organization.
 It is hard to say if these large company did everything right, but you can say they are doing something and that something is likely quite substantial.

-For every large breach we read out, there are thousands of breaches occurring to smaller businesses.
+For every large breach we read about, there are thousands of breaches occurring to smaller businesses.
 Just because they are not making headlines doesn’t mean they are not impactful.
 For those companies their survival is at stake.
 So how does a small to medium size business navigate the every changing threat landscape?
 Smaller organizations cannot afford the multi-million dollars some of these enterprises are spending.
 My recommendation is to tackle what is “reasonable”.
 I use the word “reasonable” because that is what regulators are looking for.
 A “reasonable” privacy and security program.
 What does that mean?
 That is very hard to answer correctly, but what I can say is that it doesn’t mean not doing anything.

 A small to medium size business can implement a privacy and security program that focuses on avoiding being the easy target.
 90% of breaches are avoidable!
 You have heard, “Don’t walk by yourself at night.”?
 The same goes for protecting your data.
 Create a privacy and security program that focuses on policies and procedures (we all them administrative controls in the audit world) and ensure they are being followed; scanning your publicly accessible devices and assets like your firewalls and websites; and a vendor management program to mitigate your risk of a third party losing your data.